 Of course, to promote better ladder safety across the entire organization, leadership needs to institute a culture of workplace safety.
 Here are some steps you can take to make ladder safety a priority in your organization:

-- Inspect all ladders prior to use: You should assign a designated ladder inspector who will conduct all daily inspections of ladders, looking for possible damage.
+- Assign a ladder leader: You should assign a designated ladder inspector who will conduct all daily inspections of ladders, looking for possible damage.
 This person should have extensive experience using ladders and should understand how each component functions properly.

 - Conduct a job hazard analysis: Workplace conditions might make ladder usage more dangerous.
 That might mean the prevalence of exposed electrical wires or excessively slippery floors.
 Conduct routine job hazard analyses to identify any possible workplace hazards and take steps to ensure safe and clean working conditions.

 - Invest in employee training programs: Employee training is one of the most effective ways to prevent workplace ladder injury.
 Periodically train your employees on ladder safety best practices that are most relevant to your specific workplace requirement.
 All training programs should include experienced employees, who might still be willing to take dangerous shortcuts when using ladders.